raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 }
 ```

-And here we are using it with our definition for recognizing binary numbers:
+And here we are using it with our definition for recognizing binary numbers.
+Note that it does not `pop` anything from the stack, which means that it is a finite-state automaton:

 ```javascript
 const binary = automate({